Who We Are+ Our Story

 T he Human Nature School is made up of a growing group of like-minded individuals with a single, heartfelt vision.
 Our knowledge and skill-set come from many incredible teachers and cultural lineages reaching all the way back to humanity’s most ancient common ancestors.
 Our organization’s structure and philosophy are based upon the 8 Shields Model, which is a unique distillation of the Wheel of Life found in almost every intact culture around the world.
 With great passion, we live in creative service to the land and community that has given us each so much–offering everything that we have for the betterment of the whole.

 We operate as part of the Deep Nature Connection movement, greatly inspired by the work of The Wilderness Awareness School and Jon Young.
-Our purpose is simple, yet far-reaching.
-The essence of which involves facilitating regenerative relationships between Human and Nature.
+Our purpose is simple, yet far-reaching: to facilitate regenerative relationships between Human and Nature.
 We exist as a response to the great ecological need for humanity to come back into harmonious balance with the earth and all of life.
 Our work offers a simple and inspiring way to get to the root of social and environmental problems facing the planet in this time.

 I t takes a village.
 Meet the people who make HNS possible.
 Volunteers, Staff, Extended Family, Board and Committee Members all work together breathing the life into the mission and vision of HNS.

 Deeply inspired by the Wilderness Awareness School, the Human Nature School began as an experimental project in September of 2010, sparked to life by Matt Miller and Kriya Townsend.
 Our initial programs acted as prototypes, and were offered through several local organizations, including homeschool groups and public schools.